-- 2. Use the navigation key to highlight the desired option and press . - Enter information for the selected option, then press .
-New Entry and Find appear in the display. - 4.
-With New Entry highlighted, press .
+- Use the navigation key to highlight the desired option and press . - Enter the information for the entry, then press con. - 4.
+With New Entry highlighted, press (1977).
 The following (number type) icons appear in the display.

-- 5. Use the navigation key to highlight the type that matches your new entry and press ... - Enter a name to associate with the type using the keypad. - 7.
-Press or to save the entry.
+- 5. Use the navigation key to highlight the type that matches your new entry and press c. - Enter a name to associate with the type using the keypad, then press on to save the entry.